B4SHA/studio/README.md

 **THIS STEP IS CRUCIAL.** To avoid `403 Forbidden` errors, you must enable the necessary AI services in the Google Cloud project associated with your API key.

-1.  **Find your Project ID:** When you create an API key, it is associated with a Google Cloud project.
-You can find your project ID in the [Google Cloud Console](https://console.cloud.google.com/).
+1.  **Find your Project:** When you create an API key, it is associated with a Google Cloud project.
+You can find this project in the [Google Cloud Console](https://console.cloud.google.com/).
 2.  **Enable the API:**
     - Go to the **APIs & Services Dashboard** for your project.
     - Click **"+ ENABLE APIS AND SERVICES"**.
-    - Search for **"Vertex AI API"** and **enable it**.
-This is the recommended API for most use cases.
+    - Search for and enable **both** of the following APIs:
-    - In some cases, you may also need to enable the **"Generative Language API"**.
+        1. **Vertex AI API**
+        2. **Generative Language API**
+    - It is important to enable both to ensure all features work correctly.

 It may take a few minutes for the services to become active after you enable them.

+### 3. Understand and Manage API Rate Limits

+**IMPORTANT**: If you see a `429 Too Many Requests` error, you have exceeded the free tier usage limits for the Gemini API.
+The free tier is very limited, especially for video analysis.

+To fix this and ensure the application runs reliably, you **must enable billing** on your Google Cloud project.

+1. In the Google Cloud Console, navigate to the **Billing** section for your project.
+2.  **Link a billing account.** Google often provides free credits for new accounts, which can cover initial usage.
+3. Enabling billing will move you to a "pay-as-you-go" plan with much higher usage limits, preventing rate limit errors.

-### 3. Install Dependencies
+### 4. Install Dependencies

 Install the required npm packages:
 ```bash
 npm install
 ```

-### 4. Run the Development Server
+### 5. Run the Development Server

 Start the Next.js development server and the Genkit development server in parallel.